preciofishbone/OmniaDocsG2/working-with-events/implementation-example/index.rst

 .. image:: event-implementation-1-new.png

-"Upcoming course dates", displays the upcoming training events in form of a calendar.
+"Upcoming course dates" displays the upcoming training events in form of a calendar.
 Different colors are used for the different kinds of training events.

 .. image:: event-implementation-2-new2.png

 A description of a course (page) can look like this:

-Each training is described the following way:

 .. image:: event-implementation-4-new.png

 There can be three buttons available for registration: SIGN UP, CANCEL and SIGN UP OTHER.
 The CANCEL button is only shown once the user has registered, which is not the case here.
 The buttons can of course be named something else, but their purpose is described by their name here.

-Aavailable seats are 15 in total where one has already been taken.
+Aavailable seats for this course are 15 in total where one has already been taken.

 .. image:: event-implementation-booked-New.png